In a story that allows for some degree of Story Branching

 - The Witcher splits into three distinct paths mid-game, one for the Order and the Scoia'tael and a neutral one.
 The latter features more content and is actually harder to unlock.
 This is justified by the eponymous Witchers' code, which forbids them from taking sides in conflicts—so the neutral path makes the most sense in-story.

 - In Fire Emblem Awakening, the main character Chrom is the only character forced to get married to progress the game, and the only one with a restricted set of possible lovers.
 He has to choose between Sumia note , Sully, Maribelle, Olivia or a female Avatar note .
-However, the game makes it very clear that Sumia or the female Avatar are the preferred choices.
-Be careful when discussing which is more the case, though.
+However, the game makes it very clear through the game that the most likely canon wife is either Sumia note or the Female Avatar note , but be careful when discussing which is more the case, though.

 - In Tales of Symphonia, the ending where your party ends up with Kratos is noticeably less developed than the ending with Zelos.
 Several sidequests are dependent on Zelos' presence in order to be completed, but there are almost none that are exclusive to Kratos.
 Kratos also has only a single alternate costume while Zelos has several.
 Additionally, picking Kratos will also automatically set Lloyd's soul mate as Colette regardless of what his Relationship Values are at, basically forcing you to pick Zelos if you want Lloyd to end up with anyone else.
 The sequel, Tales of Symphonia: Dawn of the New World, outright made the ending with Kratos non-canon by revealing that Zelos is still alive.